-- Select the Service, choosing between WPS and WFS (this option is present in the form only if the WPS Download process is available, otherwise the WFS service is used directly). - Select the File Format.
+- Select the File Format.
 The list of formats depends on the availability of the WPS Download process in GeoServer.
-If the WPS process is available, the user can choose between GeoJSON, wfs-collection-1.0, wfscollection-1.1, Shapefile and CSV for vector layers, and between ArcGrid, TIFF, PNG, JPEG, in case of raster layers.
+If the WPS process is available, the user can choose between GeoJSON, wfs-collection-1.0, wfs-collection-1.1, Shapefile and CSV for vector layers, and between ArcGrid, TIFF, PNG, JPEG, in case of raster layers.
 If the WPS Download process is not available for some reasons, MapStore provides the list of formats valid for the WFS service by looking at the ones offered by the services capabilities (WFS Capabilities). - Select the Spatial Reference System (By default Native or WGS84)